MattiNieminen/re-fill/README.md

 state and time traveling between events.
 * Study how to (optionally!) use hash / URL fragment instead of History API.
+* Consider re-naming the debounce related event handlers, effect handlers and subscriptions to something more suitable.
+* Figure out a better example app.
+* Figure out how to keep code in README and example app in sync.

 ## License